StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Finite-memory policy mirror descent

+The rest of the paper explores the practical implications of this result: what are the tangible benefits of EPMD, and how fast (in terms of memory size $M$) can a finite memory variant approach the behavior of EPMD with an exact policy update?
+We first need an efficient implementation of EPMD.

-\section{Practical implementation}
+\subsection{Practical implementation}

-Since we only require a finite number of $M$ Q-functions in Thm.~\ref{thm:convwc.main} (for sufficiently large $M$), we can exactly implement the policy update step by stacked neural networks (SNN, illustrated in Fig.~\ref{fig:overview}).
+We implement an efficient version of the policy in Eq.~\ref{eq:intro:staq} using stacked neural networks (illustrated in Fig.~\ref{fig:overview}).
 By using batched operations we make efficient use of GPUs and compute multiple Q-values in parallel.
-We call the resulting algorithm StaQ.
+We call the resulting algorithm StaQ\footnote{The code is available at~\href{https://github.com/alexdavey/StaQ}{github.com/alexdavey/StaQ}.}.
 After each policy evaluation, we push the weights corresponding to this new Q-function onto the stack.
 If the stacked NN contains more than $M$ NNs, the oldest NN is deleted in a ``first in first out'' fashion.
+If implementing exact EPMD, then we never delete older Q-functions.

 To further reduce the impact of a large $M$, we pre-compute $\xik$ for all entries in the replay buffer\footnote{Since we use small replay buffer sizes of 50K transitions, we are likely to process each transition multiple times (25.6 times in expectation in our experiments) making this optimization worthwhile.} at the start of policy evaluation.
 The logits $\xik$ are used to sample on-policy actions when computing the targets for $\Qtk$.
-As a result of the pre-computation, during policy evaluation, forward and backward passes only operate on the current Q-function and hence the impact of large $M$ is minimized, however rolling out the current behavioural policy $\pi_k^b$ still requires a full forward pass.
-Conversely, the policy update consists only of adding the new weights to the stack, and thus, is optimization free and (almost) instantaneous. {Table~\ref{tab:scaleStaQ} shows the training time of StaQ as a function of $M$ for two environments.
-Varying $M$ or the state space size has little impact on the runtime of StaQ on GPU, at least for these medium-sized environments.}
+As a result of the pre-computation, during policy evaluation, forward and backward passes only operate on the current Q-function and hence the impact of large $M$ is minimized.
+However rolling out the current behavioural policy $\pi_k^b$ still requires a full forward pass.
+Conversely, the policy update consists only of adding the new weights to the stack, and thus, is optimization free and (almost) instantaneous.
+The table in Fig~\ref{fig:overview} shows that varying $M$ has little impact on the runtime of StaQ on GPU (requiring at most 3GB of GPU memory), at least for medium-sized environments such as MinAtar \citep{Minatar}.
+StaQ is faster than the Actor-Critic baselines (described in App.~\ref{sec:app:acpmd}) as no gradient steps are required for the policy update, and within the same order of magnitude as fast Deep RL baselines such as DQN -- the speed difference being due to the use of two target Q-functions.
+Further implementation details are provided in App.~\ref{app:hyperparams}.

-The NN for $Q_{\tau}^0$ is initialized with an output of zero, so that $\pi_0$ is a uniform policy, and for all consecutive iterations the NN for $\Qtk$ is initialized at the computed $Q_{\tau}^{k-1}$ (to make the transfer from $\Qtk$ to $Q_{\tau}^{k-1}$ smoother).
-Similarly to SAC \citep{SAC_app}, we learn $\Qtk$ by sampling an action from the current policy and using an ensemble of two target Q-functions updated in a hard manner.